btnguyenPersonal/edit/tasks.md

     - this one is cancer to deal with, makes esc so laggy
     - export ESCDELAY=0 ????? fixes everything
 - add cursors that are movable for findfile, grep, etc as structs, and change all the state->grep crap to state->grep.query
+- make search save queries
+- read from stdinput when just have dash

 ## TODO
-- make search save queryies
+- ! executes all current file in bash and replaces with output

 ## LOW PRIO
 - add mouse clicks